Thinking of taking up model aircraft flying as a hobby?

 Can you afford it?

 Model aircraft flying is not the cheapest of hobbies, but as with all sports/hobbies, there is range of equipment and models to fit all budgets and that includes entry-level kit that does not break the bank and will last for years.
-Shop around and you can find model shops offering package deals, with all you need to get airborne, including the radio controller, for about £350/£375 if you choose to select a glow fuel (internal combustion) powered model.
-Alternatively, you could choose an electric powered model, in which case the initial cost should be lower, around £250/£300.
-However, there are one or two caveats relating to the choice of electric powered models which will be covered later.
+Shop around and you can find model shops offering package deals, with all you need to get airborne, including the radio controller, for about £350/£375 if you choose to select a glow fuel (internal combustion) powered model or £200-£250 if you choose an electric powered model.

-Alternatively take a look on eBay (Search toys & games – Radio controlled) – as you can sometimes get some fairly good deals from people that didn’t stick with the hobby – but try and get an experienced modeller to take a look at anything you might want to bid for before you buy, to check it’s suitable.
-The BMFA also have a website ( http://www.bmfaclassifieds.co.uk ) which can be a good source of second-hand models, engines, radio controllers etc.
+Alternatively take a look on eBay (Search toys & games – Radio controlled) or the BMFA Classifieds site ( http://www.bmfaclassifieds.co.uk ) where you can sometimes get a good deal on models and radio control equipment, but it might pay to get try and get an experienced modeller to take a look at anything you might want to bid for before you buy, to check it’s suitable.

 If you’re still with me and the cost is within your budget, the next decision is which type of model aircraft?